 The American Cancer Society recommends that all women over the age of 45 have a yearly mammogram to screen for breast cancer and that all men over the age of 50 be tested for prostate cancer.

 Since hearing loss is a natural consequence of getting older, taking a quick online hearing test every so often might help you gauge the extent of the problem.
 Nowadays, there are plenty of great hearing aids that help seniors hear and communicate better.
-In addition, regular immunizations may also protect the elderly from potentially fatal respiratory illnesses like influenza and pneumonia.
+In addition, regular immunizations may also protect the elderly from potentially fatal respiratory illnesses like influenza and pneumonia, A NAD infusion is another way to help protect your health over time.
+Regular treatments help protect cellular health and support normal metabolic function and energy levels.

 Get Quality Rest